attsdk/m2x-ios/README.md

 After running the Demo App for the first time, you will have to:

-* Provide a feed ID for testing purposes
+* Provide a Device ID for testing purposes
-* Provide a valid stream name belonging to the previously defined Feed
+* Provide a valid stream name belonging to the previously defined Device
 * Finally, enter a valid M2X key with enough POST permissions.
 Using the Master Key is possible but not required.

 If you haven't done it before you will have setup your home and accessories.